BNukhkadiev/research-profiling/CRON_Setup.md

 # CRON_SETUP.md

-This document explains how to set up the cron job that periodically refreshes researcher publication data using the provided `run_refresh.sh` script.
+This document explains how to set up the cron job that periodically refreshes researcher publication data using the provided `run_refresh.sh` and `download_dblp.sh` script.

 ## Overview

-The project includes a shell script `run_refresh.sh` located at the project root (next to `manage.py`).
-This script calls the Django management command `refresh_publications` to update publication data from DBLP.
-The cron job is scheduled to run every 2 minutes by default.
+The project includes a shell script `run_refresh.sh` and `download_dblp.sh` located at the project root.

 ## Prerequisites